HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

 DXClient comes with two deployment options:

-1. The default deployment option is the DXClient container package.
+1. One option is the DXClient container package.
 DXClient is packaged as a container that can be run using OCI-based runtimes such as Docker or Podman.
 It is available as a container image from HCL DX 9.5 CF196 and later releases.
-See the [DXClient installation](#installing-dxclient-using-the-container-package) for more details.
+See the [DXClient installation using container package](#installing-dxclient-using-the-container-package-from-hcl-software-portal) for more details.

-2. For backward compatibility, we also still offer DXClient JavaScript source codes.
+2. The alternative deployment option is DXClient as native JavaScript code.
 Customers who want to rely on this deployment option need to install their own Node.js and npm runtime environment in the correct version and must install necessary dependencies as needed.
+See the [DXClient installation using native js package](#installing-dxclient-using-the-native-javascript-package-from-hcl-software-portal) for more details.

+**Important Note related to DXClient version & distribution:** With the aim to help DX Developers, DXClient is now available free to download/install through NpmJS and harbor repositories.
+Following the decision to openly distribute DXClient, we have changed the current versioning format of DXClient from 1.xx.x to <CFNumber>.x.x.
+For example, the last release version of DXClient was "1.29.0" but the upcoming release is reformatted to "221.0.0".
+The number 221 is synonymous with the CF Number version of DX deployments.
+We have also introduced a license agreement which is a click-thorough or accepted using a command "accept-license".
+Please refer [here](#dxclient-usage-information-commands) for command details.

+## New & Easy install options for DXClient Users

+1. Install from NpmJS public registry.
+See [here](#installuninstall-dxclient-from-npmjs-registry) for more details.

+2. Install from Container image in public Harbor repository.
+See [here](#using-container-of-dxclient-from-harbor-registry) for more details.

 ## Architecture